Dan Eldon: Bloody Monday

 On 12 July 1993, an event occurred known to the Somalis as Bloody Monday in which Eldon, German Associated Press photographer Hansi Krauss, Kenyan Reuters sound technician Anthony Macharia, and Kenyan Reuters photographer Hos Maina were murdered following a United States airstrike on a gathering of top clan leaders of the Habr Gidr.

 Survivors of the raid went to the journalists' hotel requesting them to take pictures.
 In a convoy, under the protection of Somalis, Eldon and a group of colleagues went to the bombed area.
 Some witnesses and former US officials later stated that the raid accidentally hit a meeting of clan elders who were hoping to pressure Aidid into peace, a claim denied by the US Army.

-As they began to take photographs, Eldon, Krauss, Macharia and Maina were attacked by a mob, and stoned and beaten to death.
+As they began to take photographs, Eldon, Krauss, Macharia and Maina were attacked by a mob and stoned and beaten to death.
 One soldier who participated in the attack claimed the Army viewed Eldon and the other journalists as collateral damage, stating, "We were considering people that I previously considered not expendable, expendable."

 Film adaptation

 It was announced in The New York Times on 28 December 2007 that Eldon would be the subject of a biographical film, The Journey Is the Destination, the title of which was taken from a page of his journals that was released under the same name by Chronicle Books.
 The film was directed by Bronwen Hughes and produced by Martin Katz, Kathy Eldon, Richard Arlook and Kweku Mandela, and was shot in South Africa from July to September 2014.
-The film, starring Ben Schnetzer, Kelly Macdonald, and Maria Bello, premiered in 2016 at the Toronto Film Festival and was released on Netflix in October 2017.
+The film, starring Ben Schnetzer, Kelly Macdonald, and Maria Bello, premiered at the 2016 Toronto International Film Festival and was released on Netflix in October 2017.
+His short life was written about in the book The Art of life by Jennifer New.